finos/tracdap/trac-api/packages/web/README.md

         constructor() {

-            // 1.
-Create an RPC implementation, you need one for each API class const metaApiRpcImpl = trac.setup.createWebRpcImpl(trac.api.TracMetadataApi);
+            // Use trac.setup to create an RPC instance, you need one for each API class
+            // This instance is for use in the browser, it will direct calls to the page origin server

+            const metaApiRpcImpl = trac.setup.rpcImplForBrowser(trac.api.TracMetadataApi);

-            // 2.
-Create the API instance using the corresponding RPC implementation this.metaApi = new trac.api.TracMetadataApi(metaApiRpcImpl);
+            // Then create the API

+            this.metaApi = new trac.api.TracMetadataApi(metaApiRpcImpl);
         }